HarvardPL/formulog/README.md

 * `debugSmt` - print debugging information related to SMT calls
 * `debugMst` - print debugging information related to the magic set transformation
+* `factTrace` - print new facts as they are derived
 * `softExceptions` - ignore exceptions during evaluation (i.e., treat them as unification failures, and not as something that should stop evaluation)